The Minneapolis Millerettes

 Racine Belles (Wisconsin)

 On April 24, 1944 Frank B. Avery was appointed as General Manager of the new Minneapolis club.
-Avery had been instrumental in the league's formation in 1943.
+Avery had been instrumental in the league's formation in it's inaugural season.
 A few days later, Claude “Bubber” Jonnard was signed to manage the team.
 Jonnard (not to be confused with his brother Clarence, who was also nicknamed “Bubber”) was a former pitcher who had played in the majors for the New York Giants, Chicago Cubs, and St. Louis Browns.

 “We got Canadians, Irish ones and Swedes.”